leocavalcante/kafka-phplayground/README.md

 - `kafka/bin/kafka-console-producer.sh --topic my-topic --bootstrap-server localhost:9092`

 Then just type some messages to the stdin.
-Press `Ctrl+C` top stop.
+Press `Ctrl+C` to stop.

 ![Screenshot 01](assets/screenshot-01.png)